McFishhh/ip/docs/README.md

 SigmaBot is a desktop chatbot for managing tasks, optimized for fast command input with a modern GUI.
 You can quickly add todos, deadlines, and events, and manage them efficiently with simple commands!

+Note: Bro is nonchalant and mogging, and will ignore most invalid commands.

 ---

 ## Quick Start